How often have you heard this excuse for not having church greeters?

 See more tips at How to Say the Welcome Greeting at a church.

-After the Worship Service:
+After the Service: Starting Conversations with Guests

 During the fellowship reception time after the service, church members can be encouraged to look out for and intentionally greet people they haven’t met.